 Chemistry, A.C.S.
 Certified, Comprehensive Major

 Chemistry, A.C.S.f Certified, Comprehensive Major, B.S.
-(Starting with CHEM 115 and Math 114)
+(Starting with CHEM 115 and MATH 114)

 The following is a sample degree plan, based on the current catalog.
 It is based on the 120-credit graduation requirement and assumes no transferred credits, no requirements waived by placement tests, no courses taken in the summer or winter, no repeated courses, and no remedial courses that may be required.
 This sample degree plan is intended for first-year students entering UW-Eau Claire in the fall semester.
 Your own degree plan may differ depending on the course of study selected (second major, minor, etc.).
 UW-Eau Claire cannot guarantee all courses will be offered as shown, but will provide a range of courses that may enable prepared students to fulfill their requirements in a timely period.
 This sample degree plan is just a guide.
 Please consult your advisor, your degree audit, and the catalog to create your own degree plan.
 Note: In order to earn the required minimum of 120 credits for the degree in four years, you should plan to take 15 credits each semester or 30 credits each year.

-To earn a degree, students must fulfill all University Graduation Requirements, including the Liberal Education (LE) Core.
-LE Core course work in the following sample degree plan uses abbreviations such as LE-K1, LE-S2, LE-R3, and LE-I1 to represent the learning outcomes students will meet via completion of their liberal education course work.
-Please click here for a description of the Liberal Education Core outcomes and requirements.
-Note that the LE Core may be completed through both course and non-course experiences.
+To earn a degree, students must fulfill all University Graduation Requirements, including the Core General Education Requirements (CGER).
+CGER course work in the following sample degree plan uses abbreviations such as CGER CL, CGER HA, and CGER NSWL to represent the learning outcomes students will meet via completion of the course.
+Please click here for a description of the outcomes and requirements.

 Students in this major have the option to pursue either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
-The degrees are distinguished by foreign language competency for the B.A. and a higher level of mathematics competency for the B.S.
+The degrees are distinguished by second language competency for the B.A. and a higher level of mathematics competency for the B.S.

 FIRST YEAR